Jack Kemp: Post-HUD years (1993–1996)

 Senate Majority Leader Dole and Gingrich appointed Kemp to head a tax reform commission, (the Kemp Commission), in response to voter concern that the tax code had become too complicated.
 Kemp championed many issues including the flat tax, which he formally proposed after he was appointed.
 The proposal included some politically popular income tax deductions, such as mortgage interest, but it remained fairly general.
 Among the 1996 Republican Party candidates, both Steve Forbes and Phil Gramm proposed the flat tax.

 During the campaign, Kemp's endorsement was highly coveted.
 Forbes had tried to get Kemp to run in the 1996 campaign, but Kemp declined and in fact endorsed Forbes just as Dole was closing in on the nomination, and just after Dole gained the endorsements of former contenders Lamar Alexander and Richard Lugar.
 Some feel the primary reason for the endorsement was to keep the flat tax idea and other supply-side views alive.
 Many thought Kemp had destroyed his own political future with the endorsement, and Kemp profusely apologized to Dole's campaign offices.
 After it became clear Dole would be the nominee, Kemp attempted to form a bipartisan seminar with Felix Rohatyn to produce a fiscal plan that could be endorsed by both parties.

-Kemp was also outspoken on immigration on around this time: according to Kemp's interpretation of a scientific index that he and Bennett support, "immigrants are a blessing, not a curse."
+Kemp was also outspoken on immigration at around this time: according to Kemp's interpretation of a scientific index that he and Bennett support, "immigrants are a blessing, not a curse."
 In 1994, Kemp and Bennett opposed California ballot Proposition 187, a measure to bar illegal immigrants from obtaining public services, in direct opposition to first-term Republican California Governor Pete Wilson, one of its endorsers who was running for re-election.
-Republican Senate candidate Michael Huffington had also endorsed the proposition.
 Kemp supported rights for illegal immigrants, and opposed Lamar Smith and Alan Simpson's proposed restrictions on legal immigration.